CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 ]
 #### Key Types

-The key types will be defined by at the initial stage of the introduction of CHEMeDATA-Schema in order to provide a general and browd basis.
-It will impose some requirements in particular with respect to the visualization and conversion of data into open format.
+The key types will be defined by at the initial stage of the introduction of CHEMeDATA-Schema in order to provide a general and broad basis.
+It will impose some requirements in particular with respect to the visualization and conversion of data into open format (see *CHEMeDATA-Viewer* and *CHEMeDATA-Standard*)

-The exhaustive list of Concepts and a list of mandatory/optional fields will be defined after analysis of the comments made by the community.
+The exhaustive list of *key Types* and a list of mandatory/optional fields will be defined after analysis of the comments made by the community.

 Examples of possible *key types*: